ProfBird/GradingAssistant/README.md

 # Introduction

-I initially wrote this software to check web pages containing HTML and CSS for my [CIS 195 Web Authoring](https://github.com/LCC-CIT/CIS195-CourseMaterials) course at Lane Community College.
+I initially wrote this software to check web pages containing HTML and CSS for my [CIS 195 Web Authoring](https://github.com/LCC-CIT/CIS195-CourseMaterials) course at Lane Community College (LCC).
 This is my first Node.js project and I'm still learning.
 In fact, when I first wrote this, I hadn't learned to use ES6 classes yet.

 I am currently working on expanding the software to check JavaScript code for my [CS 133JS Beginning JavaScript Programming](https://github.com/LCC-CIT/CS133JS-CourseMaterials) course.
 I am also refactoring the code to be more modular and use ES6 classes.
 This work is being done on the *HtmlCssAndJsCheckers* branch.

 There are two programs in this repository:
--  [UnzipFiles](#UnzipFiles) which unzips assignment files that were bulk downloaed from Moodle.
+-  [UnzipFiles](#UnzipFiles) which unzips assignment files that were bulk downloaded from [Moodle](https://moodle.com/)&mdash;the LMS we use at LCC.
 -  [TestAnyLab](#TestAnyLab) which is a customizable test runner that checks all the downloaded assignment files for requirements.
 Requirements are specified in a .csv file for each assignment.